Trinidad and Tobago: British rule

 The British had begun to take a keen interest in Trinidad, and in 1797 a British force led by General Sir Ralph Abercromby launched an invasion of Trinidad.
 His squadron sailed through the Bocas and anchored off the coast of Chaguaramas.
 Seriously outnumbered, Chacón decided to capitulate to the British without fighting.
 Trinidad thus became a British crown colony, with a largely French-speaking population and Spanish laws.
 British rule was later formalised under the Treaty of Amiens (1802).
 The colony's first British governor was Thomas Picton, however his heavy-handed approach to enforcing British authority, including the use of torture and arbitrary arrest, led to his being recalled.

 British rule led to an influx of settlers from the United Kingdom and the British colonies of the Eastern Caribbean.
 English, Scots, Irish, German and Italian families arrived, as well as some free blacks known as "Merikins" who had fought for Britain in the War of 1812 and were granted land in southern Trinidad.
 Under British rule, new states were created and the importation of slaves increased, however by this time support for abolitionism had vastly increased and in England the slave trade was under attack.

 Slavery was abolished in 1833, after which former slaves served an "apprenticeship" period.
-In 1837 Daaga, a West African slave trader who had been captured by Portuguese slavers and later rescued by the British navy, was conscripted into the local regiment.
+In 1837, Daaga, a West African slave trader who had been captured by Portuguese slavers and later rescued by the British navy, was conscripted into the local regiment.
 Daaga and a group of his compatriots mutinied at the barracks in St Joseph and set out eastward in an attempt to return to their homeland.
 The mutineers were ambushed by a militia unit just outside the town of Arima.
-The revolt was crushed at the cost of some 40 dead, and Daaga and his party were later executed at St Joseph.
+The revolt was crushed at the cost of some 40 dead, and Daaga and two others were later executed at St Joseph.
 The apprenticeship system ended on 1 August 1838 with full emancipation.
 An overview of the population statistics in 1838, however, clearly reveals the contrast between Trinidad and its neighbouring islands: upon emancipation of the slaves in 1838, Trinidad had only 17,439 slaves, with 80% of slave owners having enslaved fewer than 10 people each.
 In contrast, at twice the size of Trinidad, Jamaica had roughly 360,000 slaves.

 Arrival of Indian indentured labourers

 After the African slaves were emancipated many refused to continue working on the plantations, often moving out to urban areas such as Laventille and Belmont to the east of Port of Spain.
 As a result, a severe agricultural labour shortage emerged.
 The British filled this gap by instituting a system of indentureship.
 Various nationalities were contracted under this system, including Indians, Chinese, and Portuguese.
-Of these, the East Indians were imported in the largest numbers, starting from 1 May 1845, when 225 Indians were brought in the first shipment to Trinidad on the Fatel Razack, a Muslim-owned vessel.
+Of these, the East Indians were imported in the largest numbers, starting from 1 May 1845, when 225 Indians were brought in the first ship to Trinidad on the Fatel Razack, a Muslim-owned vessel.
 Indentureship of the Indians lasted from 1845 to 1917, during which time more than 147,000 Indians came to Trinidad to work on sugarcane plantations.